-This project traces the ancestry of the Khazars, by searching for their particular DNA signature in the genomes of 500 worldwide populations to learn more about these mysterious people.
+Overall, this project traces the ancestry of the Khazars, by searching for their particular DNA signature in the genomes of different populations.
 Sounds like searching for a needle in a sack of hay?
 It’s somewhat similar, but imagine that you have a magnet!
-Want more information?
-Read on and check out the video below!

 What can DNA tell us?
 Our DNA is like a history encyclopedia.
 It tells us the stories of our forbearers from the first human who walked on the earth to YOU.
 Different DNA regions can tell us whether you ancestors interbred with Neanderthals, while other regions tell us about the path your ancestors took out of Africa.
 It all depends on what you want to know and your ability to interpret the genetic code.
 We are interested in identifying populations around the world the carry the Caucasus signature.
 Because Caucasus people remained largely confined in the Caucasus, finding populations who carry these signature is the first step in relating them to the Khazars.